 4. Know when NOT to use the calculator.
 Some problems are faster to solve by inspection, estimation, or using the FE reference handbook formulas directly.
 Do not reach for the calculator on every single question.
 If you can eliminate answer choices quickly by order-of-magnitude reasoning, do that first.

 5. Bring fresh batteries.
 The TI-36X Pro uses a single CR2032 coin cell battery.
-Replace it a few days before your exam so you know it is fresh, and consider bringing a spare in your pocket.
-A dead calculator mid-exam is a nightmare scenario that is entirely preventable.
+Replace it a few days before your exam so you know it is fresh, and bring a spare in your pocket.
+A 4-pack of CR2032 batteries costs a few dollars and is cheap insurance against a dead calculator mid-exam.

 6. Reset your calculator before the exam.
 Clear all stored data and reset your calculator to its default settings the morning of the exam.
 This ensures you start with a clean slate and avoids any confusion from leftover values in memory.